itswadesh/anne-docs2/docs/admin-manual.md

     'size' => 'A4',

-By default, the system uses paper size A4 and and title Invoice.
+By default, the system uses paper size A4 and title Invoices.
 You can also set the invoice color here, use hexadecimal color code.

 TIPs: Keep the title empty to use to allow the script to pick the title from the translated file.

 ### Google Analytics

-The application has a basic visitor analytics system builtin.
+The application has a basic visitor analytics system built-in.
 But if you want to use Google Analytics then the application can get your Google Analytics data on your admin dashboard and report section in place of the built-in system.
-By configuring Google Analytic API you can see Page views, Sessions, Unique visits, Referrals, and Behaviors of visitors on your marketplace admin dashboard.
+By configuring Google Analytics API you can see Pageviews, Sessions, Unique visits, Referrals, and Behaviors of visitors on your marketplace admin dashboard.
 Before enabling Google Analytics you must configure the application correctly to get the Analytics data.

 ::: warning